-ACEH has recently evaluated the files and documents for this case to determine if the site is eligible for closure as a low risk site under the State Water Resources Control Board's (SWRCBs) Low Threat Underground Storage Tank Case Closure Policy (LTCP).
-Based on ACEH staff review, we have determined that the site fails to meet the LTCP General Criteria d (Free Product), e (Site Conceptual Model), f (secondary source removed to extent practicable), and the Media-Specific Criteria for Groundwater, and for Petroleum Vapor Intrusion to Indoor Air.
+ACEH has evaluated the data and recommendations presented in the above-mentioned reports, in conjunction with the case files, to determine if the site is eligible for closure as a low risk site under the State Water Resources Control Board's (SWRCBs) Low Threat Underground Storage Tank Case Closure Policy (LTCP).
+Based on ACEH staff review, we have determined that the site fails to meet the LTCP General Criteria d (free product removed to extent practicable), e (Site Conceptual Model), f (secondary source removed to the extent practicable), the Media-Specific Criteria for Groundwater, and the Media-Specific Criteria for Vapor Intrusion to Indoor Air (see Geotracker for a copy of the LTCP checklist).